Olton: History

 That Ulverley stood where Olton now does is evident from the survival of the place names of Ulverley Green and the Ulleries.
 Ulverley Green close to the Birmingham-Warwick Road is the probable site of the original Saxon manor house.
 The site was described by William Hutton "Four miles from Birmingham on upon the Warwick Road, entering the parish of Solihull in Castle Lane, is Ulverley, in doomsday Ulverlei.
 Trifling as this place now seems it must have been the manor house of Solihull, under the Saxon heptarchy, but went to decay so long ago as the conquest.
 The manor was the property of the Earls of Mercia, but whether their residence is uncertain.
 The traces of a moat remain, which are triangular, and enclose a wretched farmhouse of no note; (named Manor House Farm) one of the angles of the moat is filled up and becomes part of Castle Lane, which proves that Ulverley went into disuse when Hogg's moat was erected; it also proves that the lane terminated here, which is about 200 yards from the turnpike road.
 The great width of the lane, from the road to Ulverley, and its singular narrowness from thence to Hogg's moat, is another proof of its antiquity.
 If we pursue our journey half a mile further along this lane which, by the way, is scarcely passable, it will bring us to Hogg's moat."

-This site is now the Scheduled Ancient Monument of Hobs Moat, standing back from Lode Lane.
+This site is now the scheduled ancient monument of Hobs Moat, standing back from Lode Lane.
 The Hugford family occupied it after the Odingsells, Burman suggested that the name could as easily come from the Hugfords as the Odingsell's, as Hutton calls it Hoggs Moat in his 1782 description.
 However, Dugdale believed it derived from "Odingsells moat" and states he has seen Odingsells incorrectly written as "Hodingsells" and believes the corruption came from that.
 The Reverend Pemberton wrote that, "the moat, surmounted as it would have been by a stockade, would have been a formidable obstacle to assault" The Odingsells name is still to be found in the modern road name of Odensil Green built on the site of Odensil Farm.

-Probably due to the relocation of the Lords of the Manor to the new settlement of Solihull, Olton declined in comparison and remained largely agricultural until the opening of the railway station in 1869 and the development of St Bernard's Road.
+Probably due to the relocation of the lords of the manor to the new settlement of Solihull, Olton declined in comparison and remained largely agricultural until the opening of Olton railway station in 1869 and the development of St Bernard's Road.
 Part of this road appears on the 1839 Tithe map and, in 1869, a new road was constructed to link this road with the Warwick Road.
 Originally named Windmill Road, it had become St Bernard's Road by 1872, named after the seminary that was being built then.
 The first house to be constructed in the road is thought to be Elmhurst (no. 21), which was used for a gathering of 200 people in 1872.